shaikbilal07/live-weather-App/README.md

 Live Weather App
+![Screenshot 2024-11-08 215504](https://github.com/user-attachments/assets/ba841797-4c96-4940-ade4-672b897d3610)
+Description:
-Description Get real-time weather updates for any city around the world!
+Get real-time weather updates for any city around the world!
 Simply enter a city name to check the temperature, humidity, wind speed, and weather conditions.
 Enjoy beautiful background images that change based on the current weather.
 The app also includes a loading spinner and can automatically detect your location for convenience.
-![Screenshot 2024-11-08 215504](https://github.com/user-attachments/assets/ba841797-4c96-4940-ade4-672b897d3610)
-Features
+Features:
 Real-time weather data using the OpenWeatherMap API User-friendly interface for easy navigation
 Dynamic background images that reflect current weather Loading spinner for a smooth user experience
-Automatic location detection using the browser's geolocation API Technologies Used
+Automatic location detection using the browser's geolocation API Technologies Used:
 HTML
 CSS
 JavaScript